getumbrel/umbrel/APPS.md

 - [ ] LND

 ### 256x256 SVG icon
 _(GitHub doesn't allow uploadig SVGs directly.
-Upload your file to an alternate service, such as https://svgur.com instead and update the embed link.)_
+Upload your file to an alternate service, like https://svgur.com, and paste the link below.)_

 ...